 Today we think of recycling as paper and plastic.
 Or do we?

-We’ve got Goodpoint Recycling (electronic recycling in Middlebury) , Casella Waste Management (transforming traditional waste streams into resources in Middlebury), Round Robin (gently used clothing at the Marbleworks), and Sweet Charity resale shop in Vergennes.
+We’ve got Goodpoint Recycling (electronic and copper recycling in Middlebury), Casella Waste Management (transforming traditional waste streams into resources in Middlebury), Round Robin (gently used clothing at the Marbleworks), and Sweet Charity resale shop in Vergennes.
 These types of recycling resources are what you might expect here in Addison County, but we’ve also got old school recycling.

 Take a look at this historic Greek Revival on Route 116:

 The structure was completely dismantled piece by piece by William Gould Architectural Preservation, LLC.
 “These buildings are meticulously dismantled historic structures, fully documented, labeled, and packaged in order to preserve their historic character as economically as possible.”

 This Greek Revival will have yet another revival in a new location.
 Now that is recycling!